Code-Institute-Submissions/Ocean-memory-game/README.md

 ### Features to Implement

 1. **Additional Card decks**
-    - Possibly 2 additional cards decks can be added, different themes possibly Dinosaurs and Wild life.
+    - Possibly 2 additional card decks can be added, different themes possibly Dinosaurs and Wildlife.

 2. **Sound of animals**
     - My daughter wanted the sounds that the animals make when you match a particular pair.

 ## Technologies Used

-- The project uses HTML, CSS and Javascript programming languages.
+- The project uses HTML, CSS, and Javascript programming languages.
 - [VSC](https://code.visualstudio.com/)
     - Developer used **VSC** while building the website.
 - [Google fonts](https://fonts.google.com/)
-    - The project uses google fonts to sytle the project fonts.
+    - The project uses google fonts to style the project fonts.
 - [GitHub](https://github.com/)
     - The project uses **GitHub** to store and share all code remotely.
 - [Favicon](https://favicon.io/favicon-generator/)